tscharke/mentor-playground/src/basics/README.md

 In other words, any object that wants to make it possible to iterate over it has to provide this functionality itself.
 What it provides, we call an **Iterator**.

+It's worth noting that in ES6, most built-in data structures including Arrays, Maps, and Sets, already incorporate the "Iterator Protocol", which means you can iterate over them using the `for-of` loop right out of the box.

+This is a handy feature, allowing developers to directly loop through collections without the need to implement an Iterator manually.

+This highlights the power and flexibility of Iterators in modern JavaScript programming.

 ### Iterator Protocol

 To provide an iterator, an object must return a function at the object-property/key